 If you’re not fussy about where you go, use the map function to get inspiration for cheap destinations.
 We’ve found this is the easiest way to get cheap travel deals and it was the way we discovered Madeira.

 I know many think this is a myth but that’s not so.
 How do I know, because I’ve often used four different devices to search for flights and the device that uses incognito mode gets the cheaper deals or even the more prevalent deals.

-Once a travel site’s algorythym gets wind of you searching, it often increase the prices.
+Once a travel site’s algorithm gets wind of you searching, it often increases the prices.
 The only website for which this is not true is Skyscanner.